-This year marks the 10th anniversary of Cooley Medical's service to Eastern Kentucky.
-Cooley Medical began in October 1982, delivering 'quality patient healthcare at home'.
-Today Cooley Medical employs more than twenty employees and serves over 18 counties.
-This year Cooley Medical expanded its services with 'The Baby Connection': a team approach to pneumogram and apnea monitor service for babies at home.
-"A 'team approach' to our patients has been our ultimate goal in providing superior services," says the department's chief epidemiologist."
-However, even with these cases, the overall trend is essentially level.
+Today Cooley Medical employs more

+than twenty employees and serves

+over 18 counties.
+This year Cooley

+Medical expanded its services with

+"The Baby Connection": a team approach to pneumogram and apnea

+monitor service for babies at home.

+tients has been our ultimate goal in

+providing superior services," says

+"A 'team approach' to our pa-

+Cooley Medical celebrates

+This year marks the 10th anniver- Gary Bailey, president of Cooley

+stonsburg.